| CHAPTER H9 MARTIN LUTHER AND THE PROTESTANT REFORMATION |

 a knight, and grew very fat.
 He was shocked and horrified by how quickly the

-population became violent revolutionists, and he made a few hypocritical
+population became violent revolutionists, and he made

-him all along.
-As a result, many of his followers, called Martinians, denounced
+had been telling him all along.
+As a result, many of his followers, called Martinians, denounced and ridiculed him and joined other

-and ridiculed him and joined other groups or started their own.
-Luther’s cries
+groups or started their own.
+Luther’s cries for peace were ignored and the

-for peace were ignored and the bloodshed began.
-Under the leadership of several
+bloodshed began.
+Under the leadership of several other Catholic priests who

-other Catholic priests who started their own Protestant denominations, the
+started their own Protestant denominations, the Protestant Reformation forged

-Protestant Reformation forged ahead without him.
+ahead without him.

 Luther continued to write and turned out